bslin99/Final_Project/index.md

 census_2011_5
 ```

-The same process is ultilized when analyzing the racial demographics from the census data was
+The same process from income data was ultilized when analyzing the racial demographics within the San Francisco Bay Area.

 ## Results